-We welcome blog posts which address current issues in international mediation.
-We particularly welcome editorial commentary and candid views.
-We discourage posts that merely summarise cases; while many of our entries focus on specific cases, we prefer that these posts include critical analysis or explore particular themes of wider resonance.
+We welcome proposed posts which either address mediation within a country or across borders.
+We particularly welcome posts which analyse current issues in mediation.
+We discourage posts that merely summarise cases.
+For posts which focus on specific cases, we recommend that such posts include critical analysis and explore particular themes of wider resonance.
 We are particularly keen to create a “dialogue” between posts so please do cross-refer to, and comment on, other posts.

 Please include a short title (Please Capitalize Posts As You See Here).
 A title which asks a question can generate more interest.